Dave Krieg: Other

 For many years Krieg held the NFL record for most career fumbles, a result of both a lengthy career at quarterback and unusually small hands for the position.
 Krieg has now been surpassed by both Brett Favre and Warren Moon for career fumbles.

+Krieg long kept the origin of his nickname, "Mudbone", a secret.
+Jim Zorn outed him.
+His nickname was nominated by teammate Byron "Bones" Walker, and overwhelmingly voted in by his team.
+The name comes from the Richard Pryor character Mudbone.

 Since retirement

 Krieg is now a motivational speaker and real estate investor in Phoenix, Arizona.

+Krieg was a color commentator for the NFL on FOX from 2001 to 2002.

 He was inducted into the Seattle Seahawks Ring of Honor in 2004.

 Krieg also became part owner of the af2's Green Bay Blizzard in 2007 along with former Green Bay Packer linebacker Brian Noble.

-In January 2017, Krieg raised the 12 Flag atop the Space Needle a few days before the Seahawks defeated the Detroit Lions, 26-6, in an NFL Wild Card playoff game.
+In January 2017, Krieg raised the 12 Flag atop the Space Needle a few days before the Seahawks defeated the Detroit Lions, 26–6, in an NFL Wild Card playoff game.